 Revision of the Electoral Roll

-Prior to the Church AGM on Wednesday April 21st there was a revision of the electoral roll.
+Prior to the Church AGM on Wednesday April 27th 2022 there will be a revision of the electoral roll.

-All current persons on the roll remained unless they needed to remove their names or amend any details, such as address.
+All current persons on the roll remain unless they need to remove their names or amend any details, such as address.

 Inclusion on the Electoral Roll is required in order to be entitled to attend the annual parochial church meeting and take part in proceedings.